Angel-Karasu/traveling-salesman-problem/README.md

 # Traveling Salesman Problem (TSP)

-This is a simple project that uses various means to find the (pseudo-)optimal path.
+This is a simple project that uses various methods to find the (pseudo-)optimal path.
 Between having the right path and a path with a reduced complexity.

 ### Problem Description